-CADCA urges its members to participate in responding to our legislative alerts.
-Letters sent through CADCA's system are important because they tie the message to the national substance use prevention movement and show massive support for the legislation critical to our field.
+CADCA's system are important because they tie the message to the national substance use prevention movement and show massive support for the legislation critical to our field.
 CADCA's legislative alerts are sent using your name and home address, so you are responding as a constituent, not as a coalition leader.
 Everyone can do this regardless of their funding sources.